Distributed tracing not working when using Google Cloud Load Balancer

 This causes problems as requests that you want to trace are not sampled and cannot be tracked by the distributed tracing system.

-Cause: Known bug in Load Balancer
+Cause: Known Load Balancer bug

 This issue has been filed in Google's issue tracker and is currently being worked on to resolve.